-The Usher Institute includes the Centre for Population Health Sciences, Centre for Medical Informatics and Centre for Global Health Research; as well as our hosted centres.
+The Usher Institute includes the Centres for Biomedicine, Self and Society, Global Health Research, Medical Informatics, Population Health Sciences and the Edinburgh Clinical Trials Unit; as well as our hosted centres.

 An interdisciplinary research hub, the Centre for Population Health Sciences (CPHS) draws together researchers, clinicians and practitioners from public health, primary care, biomedical and social sciences with expertise in epidemiology, statistics and modelling, sociology, social policy, psychology, economics, geography, health promotion, nursing and medicine.